LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_permeability_data/README.md

 ==============================

 This is a proposal for an extension to the [Khronos Group glTF 2.0](https://github.com/KhronosGroup/glTF) specification.
-The goal of this extension is to provide a physically accurate description of the relative permeability at a given temperature, incident angle and wavelength range in a look-up table.
+The goal of this extension is to provide a physically accurate description of the relative permeability at a given temperature, humidity, incident angle and wavelength range in a look-up table.
 Values within the range which aren't explicitly listed can be obtained using linear interpolation.